Jade Mansion

 What should I wear to Jade Mansion?

 Smart casual is the floor; business attire is always appropriate.
-The Lujiazui address and the OAD ranking both signal a room that skews formal, and the name alone sets an expectation.
+The Lujiazui address and the OAD ranking both signal a room that skews formal, the name alone sets an expectation.
 Trainers and casual streetwear would feel out of register.
 If you are coming from a business meeting in the Pudong financial district, your office attire will work perfectly.

 Is Jade Mansion good for solo dining?

 It can work for solo dining, particularly if the kitchen operates a counter or bar seating option.
 Chinese fine dining at this level in Shanghai often works better for two or more because the format typically encourages sharing across multiple dishes, giving you a wider read of the seasonal menu.
 Solo, you will cover less ground on the plate.
-That said, the easy booking difficulty means there is no penalty for trying , you are not using up a hard-to-get reservation on an experimental visit.
+That said, the easy booking difficulty means there is no penalty for trying, you are not using up a hard-to-get reservation on an experimental visit.

 Can I eat at the bar at Jade Mansion?